Ga naar hoofdinhoud

 • Our company needs 8.6 billion GBP.

-Please read the 'werkinstructies' in our CMS to find out more about how to best structure your text.
-The same instructions apply for English as well as the Dutch website.
+Read the 'werkinstructies' in our CMS to find out more about how to best structure your text.
+The same instructions apply for English as for the Dutch website.
 You can also find the instructions on how to link your English page to the corresponding Dutch page or other pages or documents.

 Always put the most important information first and make sure your content is scannable.